Porque no Los dos? Why not have both?

 I’ve mentioned React Native in this article as it’s the largest Cross-platform framework at the moment and it was easy to explain above how it makes two different apps.
 It’s built by Facebook and it’s used inside Instagram, UberEats, Stripe and parts of the Facebook app are written in it.

 If you’re thinking to yourself I wish I had known this before I started my app don’t fret.
-You can add React Native component to a Native App, this is what Facebook has done to their Facebook App.
+You can add React Native component to a A Native Mobile application is a Mobile App that is developed in the native language of the platform.
+In iOS,..., this is what Facebook has done to their Facebook App.
 They’ve started replacing parts of the app with React Native, this allows them to start seeing some increase in development time as they develop both apps at the same time.
 You can start reducing the effort to deliver your app now.